subutux/rmapy/docs/source/quickstart.rst

     from rmapy.api import Client

     rmapy = Client()
-    # Shoud return False
+    # Should return False
     rmapy.is_authenticated()
     # This registers the client as a new device.
 The received device token is
     # stored in the users directory in the file ~/.rmapi, the same as with the
     # go rmapi client.
     rmapy.register_device("fkgzzklrs")
-    # It's always a good idea to refresh the user token everytime you start
+    # It's always a good idea to refresh the user token every time you start
     # a new session.
     rmapy.refresh_token()
-    # Shoud return True
+    # Should return True
     rmapy.is_authenticated()

 Working with items